Madhav-Kanda/AutoDiff-Inference/README.md

 # LAZoo
-Experience the full range of Laplace Approximations with LAZoo.
-A repository that offers state-of-the-art implementations and our exclusive Change of Variable method for tackling constrained datasets
+LAZoo - Laplace Approximation Zoo.
+A repository that offers state-of-the-art implementations of Laplace Approximation from major research papers and the exclusive Change of Variable method for tackling constrained datasets in JAX.